This article will walk you through how to view your schedule page and how to add new schedule blocks or one-time slots.

 These options can help you filter your schedule blocks.
 You can also toggle the delete mode which allows you to delete individual schedule slots.
 You can only delete individual slots or delete the entire blocks.

-There is also the button that allows you to create a One-Time Schedule Slot.
+There is also a button that allows you to create a One-Time Schedule Slot.
 That is covered later in the article, which can be viewed here.

 This is what individual schedule slots look like.
 The top example is a slot that has yet to be reserved by a customer.
 The following example is a reserved slot.